jaffee/aicli/README.md

 - Can send local files.
 - Ability to set system message
 - support an automatic context limit
+- multi-line support (e.g. paste in a json document)

 ## Future/TODO

-- multi-line support (e.g. I want to paste in something multiline)
 - support other services like Anthropic, Cohere
 - Write conversation, or single response to file
 - automatically save conversations and allow listing/loading of convos